 '''

+case (error "") of

+True -> 1

+False -> 2

+becomes:

 %cast (error @ Bool (ZMZN @ Char))

 (%unsafe Bool Integer);

 '''

 %cast has no operational meaning and is only used in typechecking.

 A %note expression carries arbitrary internal information that GHC finds interesting.
 The information is encoded as a string.
 Expression notes currently generated by GHC include the inlining pragma (InlineMe) and cost-center labels for profiling.